meltyourface/blank/posts/Communion-with-the-daimon/Ritual-for-Invoking-Daimon-Presence/index.md

    e.
 Ritual robe
 5. A sigil or talisman crafted for protection from unwarranted spiritual influences as well as facilitating connection with the daimon.
 Choose a symbol significant to the daimon, and surround it with a circle, then placed within a encompassing pentagram.
 It can be drawn on parchment, inscribed on a metal disc, or carved into a gemstone.

-Ideal Atmospheric Conditions: Choose a serene and atmospheric twilight, at either dawn or dusk, when the energies of day and night intermingle.
+**Ideal Atmospheric Conditions**: Choose a serene and atmospheric twilight, at either dawn or dusk, when the energies of day and night intermingle.
 Performing the ritual during a New Moon is preferable, as it represents beginnings and the secret powers of the night.

 Step-by-Step Process: